beartype/beartype/doc/src/code.rst

        return __beartype_func(*args, **kwargs)

 We are still within the realm of normalcy.
-Correctly detecting this type hint to be subscripted by an ignorable argument, ``@beartype`` only bothered type-checking this parameter to be an instance of this builtin type:
+Correctly detecting this type hint to be subscripted by an ignorable argument, :func:`beartype.beartype` only bothered type-checking this parameter to be an instance of this builtin type:

 .. code-block:: python